 Your final option to consider is to open up your own Individual Retirement Account (IRA).
 In an IRA, you are not limited to the investment menu that your employer chooses.
 You have access to multiple investments including stocks, bonds, mutual funds, ETF’s and even Real Estate.
 You will also have the opportunity to work with a Financial Advisor or CFP® Professional to manage your investments.
 That usually comes with a fee, so you have to consider that when deciding what to do.

 Given the new job, maybe it is a good time to get a Financial Advisor that you can grow with and can help you plan for the future.
 That is a question for you to answer.
 It is worth mentioning that if your balance is above $5,000, most plans allow you to leave the money there.
 That could be a consideration if you really like the plan you have.
-Depending on where you’re at in life, it is probably at least worth your time to interview one or two Financial Advisors and see what they have to offer you.
+Depending on where you’re at in life, it is probably at least worth your time to interview one or two Financial Advisors.
 You can refer to our piece on Choosing a Financial Advisor for some information on questions to ask.
 If you think about it, your 401k may be your biggest asset at this point.
 Don’t take that lightly.
 Take the time to review your options and determine what is best for you.